2023 Louis Auchincloss Prize

 Each Fall, the Museum of the City of New York presents the Louis Auchincloss Prize to writers and artists whose work is inspired by and enhances the five boroughs of New York City.
-On November 14, 2022, the Museum honored Anna Deavere Smith and her impactful work as an actor, playwright, author, and professor.
+On December 4, 2023, the Museum is excited to honor Susan Stroman and her impactful work as a five-time Tony Award-winning director and choreographer.

 6:00 p.m.
 Cocktail Reception